Googong Foreshores: History

 In 1912, the lease expired on the London Bridge homestead, and McNamara Jr. leased his property to his neighbour at London Bridge, James Moore.
 McNamara Jr. returned to London Bridge in 1914, but died in residence in 1915.
 The property was again leased to the Moores until being sold to Edward and Jim Noone on 21 January 1921.

 London Bridge Homestead was purchased by Robert Douglas in 1928, and shearing at the old woolshed ceased in the same year.
 Sheep were shorn at Burra Station for a period until Douglas commissioned a new woolshed during the Depression years.
 The orchard was planted or extended at this time.
-Electric power was connected to London Bridge HOmestead in 1954 at a cost of £200.
+Electric power was connected to London Bridge homestead in 1954, at a cost of £200.

 In 1973, 5089 hectares of land, including London Bridge, north and south, was acquired by the Commonwealth of Australia from New South Wales for the creation of the Googong Reservoir Foreshores.
 Andrew Douglas leased a section of the London Bridge Homestead property back from the Commonwealth.
 The Commonwealth enacted the Canberra Water Supply (Googong Dam) Act 1974 (Googong Dam Act) in 1974.
-This Act vested control over water supply and management of the Googong Dam Area in the Australian Capital Territory Executive, acting on behalf of the Commonwealth.
+That Act vested control over water supply and management of the Googong Dam Area in the Australian Capital Territory Executive, acting on behalf of the Commonwealth.

 The construction of Googong Dam was completed in 1978.
-In 1983, the ACT government commissioned Philip Cox and Associates to prepare a Conservation Management Plan for the London Bridge Homestead.
-In 1999, conservation work was undertaken at London Bridge Homestead.
+In 1983, the ACT government commissioned Philip Cox and Associates to prepare a Conservation Management Plan for the London Bridge homestead and, in 1999, conservation work was undertaken there.